sveltia/sveltia-cms/README.md

 - Ensuring substantial [compatibility with Netlify/Decap CMS](#compatibility)
 - Tackling as many [Netlify/Decap CMS issues](https://github.com/decaporg/decap-cms/issues) as possible
-  - So far, 140+ of them, or 245+ including duplicates, have been effectively solved in Sveltia CMS
+  - So far, 140+ of them, or 250+ including duplicates, have been effectively solved in Sveltia CMS
   - Target: 150 issues by GA, 250 or all relevant and fixable issues in a future release
-  - Note: Issues include both feature requests and bug reports; we also track [their discussions](https://github.com/decaporg/decap-cms/discussions)
+  - Note: Issues include both feature requests and bug reports; we also track their [stale issues](https://github.com/decaporg/decap-cms/issues?q=is%3Aissue+%22Closing+as+stale%22) and [discussions](https://github.com/decaporg/decap-cms/discussions)
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to feedback from clients and regular users
 - Implementing our own enhancement ideas for every part of the product